SureStacks/O365Logs2LA/README.md

 * Optimise resource usage by using a compiled language (.net)
 * Leverage modern authentication with Managed Identities and avoid Shared Key

+> ⚠️ Remember that you'll unified audit logs enabled on your tenant to retrieve those.

 ## High-level Overview

 The function app will register a subscription to Office 365 Management API and be notified of log presence via a webhook.